 100 mm f-5.8 Quad made with Hoya FCD100.
 Includes a Feather Touch 3" focuser, dual hinged mounting rings, and threaded extension.
 The SVQ100 now comes with both 42 mm and 48 mm T ring adapters.
 So you can directly thread your T ring equipped camera directly to the focuser.
 These telescopes are assembled and triple tested one at a time.
 They are currently available but our current inventory is low.
 The sooner you order, the sooner you will receive yours.
 The SVQ100 is shipped in a foam lined hard case.

-The SVQ100 comes in either a hard case or the Stellarvue C18 heavily padded travel case.
+The SVQ100 comes in the Stellarvue C18 heavily padded travel case.
 The C18 case will hold the SVQ100 with its riser blocks and Losmandy style rail attached.
-It is also more durable than the hard case.
-Unless otherwise specified, the SVQ100 will now come in the C18 case.

 The SVQ100 comes in our durable Instrument White powder coating with a laser engraved dew shield.